Serving Victims of Hospital Negligence and Malpractice

 - Advancement of a serious disease (e.g., cancer)

 - Wrongful death

 Talk to Our Connecticut Hospital Malpractice Attorneys Right Away

 Has a hospital or care provider left you suffering or let you down?
-When you hire a Connecticut hospital negligence lawyer at Berkowitz and Hanna LLC, you can rest assured that we will do whatever it takes to bring your case to justice.
+When you hire an experienced Connecticut hospital negligence lawyer from our firm, you can rest assured that we will do whatever it takes to bring your case to justice.